Hi, welcome to Modest Jerusalem.

-This blog is part of a wonderful journey of self discovery, both through motherhood, religion, language and marriage.
 This is my second blog.
 I started cafeavra.org in June 2010 while volunteering and living in East Africa (Kenya and Uganda) and focusing mostly on human rights and refugee issues in the region.
-It followed me through my aliyah to Israel in early 2011, and Cafe Avra Productions exists today as a small video editing business (Osek Patur) based in Jerusalem, which mainly works with non-profits.
+It followed me through my aliyah to Israel in early 2011, and Cafe Avra Productions exists today as a small video editing company based in Jerusalem, which mainly works with non-profits.
 Let’s say this is my “day-job” and one I feel really blessed to do.

 However, since settling in Jerusalem, my whole world has grown on so many levels of the senses.
-From marrying my wonderful Yerushalmi husband Rami, learning the beautiful Hebrew Language from scratch, tasting and learning the cuisines of Rami’s Parents (his mother is Turkish and father is Yemenite), giving birth to two wonderful young boys, Ovadia Shalom (now 4) and Natan Shimon (now 2), becoming a mother in a country that although is mine, I didn’t grow up here, and so many other things like being able to grow herbs all year, and taking walks almost every day in winter…my daily inspirations are ones that I want to share.
+From marrying my wonderful Yerushalmi husband Rami, learning the beautiful Hebrew Language from scratch, tasting and learning the cuisines of Rami’s parents (his mother is Turkish and father is Yemenite), giving birth to three wonderful children, Ovadia Shalom (now 4.5) and Natan Shimon (now 2.5), and Tehila Margalit (3 months), becoming a mother in a country that although is mine, I didn’t grow up here…

-However, it should be noted that my inspirations are not just local, but truly international.
-They resonate from my past travels and studies, through many of the wonderful blogs I read daily, such as cupofjo.com, the Instagram accounts I follow, the non-profit organizations and causes I support, and various other sources, friendships, and personal encounters.
+However, it should be noted that my inspirations and compassion towards certain issues are not just local, but truly international.
+They resonate from my past travels and studies, through many of the wonderful blogs I read daily, the Instagram accounts I follow, the non-profit organizations and causes I support, the environmental issues that concern me, and various other sources, friendships, and personal encounters.

 Happy to see what you are posting on Instagram, so please be in touch there as well.